Diagnostics for Individual-Level Prediction Instability in Machine Learning for Healthcare: Experiments and Results

 \subsection{Results on Clinical Risk Prediction (GUSTO-I)}

 We next assess individual-level prediction stability in a real clinical risk prediction task using the GUSTO-I trial on 30-day mortality following acute myocardial infarction \citep{gusto1993thrombolytic}.
 The outcome prevalence is 7\%, and the distribution of developed risk is highly skewed toward low values, with a clinically relevant decision threshold near $\tau \approx 0.07$.

-As shown in Table~\ref{tab:agg_perf_gusto_all}, all model specifications remain competitive under standard aggregate performance metrics (e.g., AUC and Brier score) across both training sample sizes.
-However, Figure~\ref{fig:sim_gusto_instability} reveals substantial disparities in individual-level stability that are obscured by population-level evaluation.
+As shown in Table~\ref{tab:agg_perf_gusto_all}, all model specifications remain competitive under standard aggregate performance metrics (i.e., binary cross entropy and accuracy) across both training sample sizes.
+Similar to above, Figure~\ref{fig:sim_gusto_instability} shows substantial disparities in individual-level instability across model specifications.
 Consistent with our simulation findings, neural network architectures exhibit markedly greater dispersion in predicted risk ($\widehat{P}_i$) compared to logistic regression models under all experimental conditions.

 A critical distinction in the clinical setting is the localized nature of instability along the risk spectrum.
 While the simulation showed instability concentrated near the $\tau \approx 0.53$ boundary, the GUSTO-I analysis demonstrates that significant prediction dispersion (ePIW) occurs in the upper tail of the distribution.
 Because the clinical threshold ($\tau \approx 0.07$) is relatively low, much of this neural-network-induced variability occurs in regions that do not necessarily trigger a change in binary treatment assignments.
 For practitioners, this highlights a vital nuance, where elevated prediction instability does not strictly translate to decision instability (eDFR) if the dispersion is distal to the actionable threshold.
 Nevertheless, for high-risk patients, these fluctuations in mortality estimates can significantly undermine a clinician's confidence in the model's precision, even if the "high-risk" classification itself remains technically stable.